lostjared/acidcamGL/README.md

 You will still need to use install_name_tool on an app bundle see copy.sh for how I do it

+# How to Compile on Linux

+First install the required libraries

 for Linux build with Desktop capture support (only Xorg not Wayland) enter source directory and

 	make -f Makefile.linux && sudo make -f Makefile.linux install